hunttis/haxe-ld-template/README.md

 haxe --wait 6000
 ```

-Start BrowserSync to refresh the software on build:
+Start a second terminal window, and in it BrowserSync to refresh the software on build:

 ```
 npm install
 npm run start
 ```

-Compile to see changes
+Compile to see changes.
+I recommend you make a comfortable keyboard shortcut for building the default build (which is now html5), so browsersync will automatically refresh when you build.

 ```
 lime test html5
 ```

-## Notice
-As it currently stands, HaxeFlixel is a bit behind OpenFL and Lime-versions.
-If you ever decide to run `haxelib upgrade`, make sure you don’t upgrade openFL and Lime.
-In case you do, you can still set haxelib to use older versions with `haxelib set lime 2.9.1` and `haxelib set openfl 3.6.1`

-As soon as HaxeFlixel is updated to support newer Lime and OpenFL versions, I will update this template.